stroiman/muxify/README.md

 ## Possible configuration properties

+NOTE: This is not the configuration format.
+This was originally written to indicate the intent of the tool; which hasn't changed.
+The current state of the project does not support the intended behaviour yet.

+---

 This is just an example of where this might end up, but try to illustate the scenario of swithing between a laptop on the road, or at the desk with multiple monitors.